-Remove the 3 screws for the toe kick mounts along the bottom front edge of the range.
+Remove the 3 screws for the toe kick mounts along the front bottom edge of the range (Fig. 10.16).
 Fasten the toe kick using these screws (alternative color screws can be found in the loose parts pack).

 Side panel extension kit (optional extra)